shinzlet/site/_tabs/about.md

 # MIT License
 ---

 Hi, I'm Seth!
-I'm an open-source enthusiast, engineering student, and hobbyist.
+I build control systems for scientific instruments and hobby in a handful of areas.
 This is my blog, where I mostly intend to document personal projects and announce software like [Phreak](https://shinzlet.github.io/posts/cli-builder/) or [Oildrop](https://shinzlet.github.io/posts/oildrop/).